 The Pan and Zoom tool allows users to move the view closer or farther using the mouse wheel, or click and drag to move the import in any direction without rotating.

 When checked, the Render Selection on Top option places selected layers and nets before deselected items for increased visibility of deeply nested entities.

 At the bottom of the window, the Import button imports settings that were previously exported and saved as an .xml file.

 The Export button writes the tab settings to an .xml file.
 Users can import this file at a later time and avoid having to reselect the subsets.

 The Layers tab lists the PCB layers contained in the imported file.
-Users can select the layers to import and then modify their properties, and reorder them by clicking on a layer's associated row number and dragging it to the desired order location.
+Users can select the layers to import, modify their properties, and reorder them by clicking on a layer's associated row number and dragging it to the desired order location.

 The following table summarizes the layers tab columns displayed for each file type during import.

 Users who do not want to select individual layers for import can click the buttons in the upper-right corner of the tab: